 Over the course of the Covid-19 pandemic, Advance HE has published blogs of advice and guidance from different perspectives across the sector, as well as hosted webinars tackling many of the issues that have surfaced during these difficult and challenging times.
-We have also just announced a new project to support the challenge of the 'socially distanced campus'.
+Additionally we ran a project to support the challenge of the 'socially distanced campus'.

-We have collated all our resources below and coloured them according to their theme.
+We have collated all our resources below and colour coded them according to their theme.
 The key can be found to the right.

 In response to member needs we launched a rapid, generative project to collaboratively explore with the sector Creating Socially Distanced Campuses and Education.
 The project welcomed representatives from Advance HE member institutions from across the globe.
 This article explains the context for the project.